reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 * how to fix broken checksums
 * lack of support of undo operations in community version

-## Database migration as part of CI build
+## Database migration as part of CI/CD process

 > "If it can be automated, it should be automated" - Unknown

 The above quote is also applicable to delivering of database changes to different environments (test, stage, prod etc.).

 We need to make sure that our local database changes will work on all other servers.
-Most common approach is to use CI build to emulate real deployement.
+Most common approach is to use CI/CD build to emulate real deployement.

-**TODO: Describe one option of using Flyway as part of CI build (CI server agnostic)**

-**TODO: Should we mention [Flyway Jekins Plugin](https://plugins.jenkins.io/flyway-runner)**
+One of the most widely used CI/CD server is [Jenkins](https://jenkins.io/).
+We can use the both options from [Running Flyway section](#running-flyway) as part of our job/pipeline definition.
+In addition to that, Jenkins provides hundreds of plugins to support various technologies and [Flyway](https://plugins.jenkins.io/flyway-runner) is no exception.

 ## Conclusion